How to Know What You're Good At

 Your strengths are not random.
 They are equipment.

-"For we are his workmanship, created in Christ Jesus unto good works, which God hath before ordained that we should walk in them."
-(Ephesians 2:10, KJV)
+“For we are his workmanship, created in Christ Jesus unto good works, which God hath before ordained that we should walk in them.”

 The person who is good at listening is probably called to something that involves hearing people.
 The person who is good at building is probably called to something that involves creating.
 The person who is good at seeing what others miss is probably called to something that involves discernment.

-Your calling lives at the intersection of:
+Your calling lives at the intersection of four coordinates:

-• What you are good at (strengths)
+- What you're good at (strengths)

-• What you care about (burden)
+- What you care about (burden)

-• Who you are drawn to serve (audience)
+- Who you're drawn to serve (audience)

-• What season you are in (timing)
+- What season you're in (timing)

 What If You Feel Good at Nothing?

-If you genuinely believe you have no strengths, one of these is happening:
+If you genuinely believe you have no strengths, one of these is happening.

-If your entire life has been about survival — paying bills, raising kids, getting through the day — you may never have had the luxury of exploring what you are good at.
+You've never had space to discover them.
+If your entire life has been about survival — paying bills, raising kids, getting through the day — you may not have had the luxury of exploring what you're good at.
+That's not a failure.
+It is a circumstance.
+And circumstances can change.

-Your strength might not be impressive by the world's standards.
-It might be the ability to make people feel safe.
+You're confusing strengths with impressive things.
+Your strength may not be impressive by the world's standards.
+It may be the ability to make people feel safe.
 The ability to see solutions others miss.
 The ability to stay calm in chaos.
 The ability to show up when everyone else disappears.
+These don't win awards.
+But they change lives.

 A Practical Exercise